xfarrow/guify/README.md

 # Guify
-Guify creates a Graphical User Interface for SSH.
+A Graphical User Interface for SSH.

 Works on any machine able to execute Java code, but is able to target only Linux (or more in general POSIX-compliant) systems.